solimanware/require-params/README.md

 app.use(requireParams('/api/endpoint',['text'],true))

-app.post('/api/isSadPost', (req, res) => {
+app.post('/api/endpoint', (req, res) => {
-    //code happens here only when required params are provided })
+    //code happens here only when required params are provided when force require is enabled })
 ```